-- demonstrate his or her ability to work within the safety guidelines of a welding/fabrication shop - perform the proper equipment inspections to assure safety guideline compliance - layout and prepare for cutting various parts, assemblies, and or, coupons to be welded - correctly setup, operate, shutdown, and disassemble an oxy/fuel gas torch system - correctly clean and prepare surfaces to be welded - correctly fit up and maintain alignment of the assemblies or coupons to be welded - properly adjust the welding process power sources in preparation for tacking and welding the assemblies or coupons to be welded - weld the assemblies or coupons to meet the applicable code requirements - perform the inspection processes to assure the welded assemblies or coupons meet the requirements of the applicable code
+- Demonstrate his or her ability to work within the safety guidelines of a welding/fabrication shop. - Perform the proper equipment inspections to ensure safety guideline compliance.

+- Layout and prepare for cutting various parts, assemblies, and or coupons to be welded. - Correctly set up, operate, shut down, and disassemble an oxy/fuel gas torch system. - Correctly clean and prepare surfaces to be welded - Correctly fit up and maintain alignment of the assemblies or coupons to be welded. - Properly adjust the welding process power sources in preparation for tacking and welding the assemblies or coupons to be welded. - Weld the assemblies or coupons to meet the applicable code requirements. - Perform the inspection processes to ensure the welded assemblies or coupons meet the requirements of the applicable code.